ethan-cooperman/shell-webapp/README.md

 - `mkdir`: Create a new directory.
 - `rmdir`: Remove an empty directory.

+### Other Features

+- **Redirecting Output**: Users can redirect the output of commands to files using the `>` operator.
+Input redirects are parsed, but no current commands support input redirection. -**Command History**: The application maintains a history of executed commands, allowing users to navigate through previous commands using the up and down arrow keys.

 ## Technologies Used

 - **NextJS**: For building the client-side application.